flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.numeric()` - requires the field's value to be a valid number.
 - `FormBuilderValidators.oddNumber()` - requires the field's to be an odd number.
 - `FormBuilderValidators.positiveNumber()` - requires the field's to be a positive number.
+- `FormBuilderValidators.prime()` - requires the field's to be a prime number.

 ### String validators